buwilliams/learn-posthog/README.md

 # Learn PostHog's Tech Stack

-This repo is where I'm working on sample projects to help me learn the technical stack of PostHog.
-I'm an experienced developer but I haven't either used the technology or haven't used it in so many years I've forgotten most of it.
-So while I'm a great developer, I don't know these technologies.
-That's totally okay, they hired me with that in mind.
+This repo is where I'm working on sample projects to help me learn the tech stack at PostHog.
+I'm an experienced developer and new to most of PostHog's tech stack.

 ## A note about learning styles

 Some people like to jump in.
 Some people like to read the docs.
 I'm the later.
-So, I approach learning by separating the various learning concerns and take them in turn.
-My plan was simple, try to accomplish the task given to me for 50% of the time and spend 50% of the time learning the tech stack.
-Because 50% time on learning wasn't enough, I spent additional time outside of normal work hours reading e-books.
+My plan is simple spend part of the time accomplishing work given to me and part of the time reading.

 ## Things to learn